springernature/frontend-toolkits/context/design-tokens/README.md

 npm run tokens:docs
 ```
 #### Generating design tokens `json` for the Figma tokens plugin (experimental)
-Although Springer Nature Digital Design mostly still use Sketch, they have been discussing moving to Figma.
-Unlike Sketch (currently) it is possible to use a plugin in Figma that would pull in the `json` files created in this script to make sure the design tokens stay in sync between the tool and the HTML code that will be built using them.
+If you're using Figma, you can use a plugin that pulls in the `json` files created in this script.
+This keeps design tokens in Figma in sync with the HTML code that will be built using them.
 At this point the Figma script is a proof of concept.

 To generate the `json` files for the figma-tokens plugin for Figma, run: